justunsix/garden/src/content/docs/notes/370-Education-Learning-Anki-Master-Deck-Artificial-Intelligence.md

 2. Back

-    A confusion matrix visualizes the performance of a classification model.

-    A matrix with the number of correct and incorrect predictions for each possible class label like:
+    A confusion matrix visualizes the accuracy of a classification model with a matrix of the number of correct and incorrect predictions for each possible class label like:

     |     |       |       |